Last updated: May 2026

 Frequently Asked Questions

-What is the BTC/VIX ratio?
-Bitcoin's current price divided by the CBOE VIX index reading.
+The BTC/VIX ratio is Bitcoin's current price divided by the CBOE VIX index reading.
 It shows how Bitcoin is valued relative to the current level of equity market fear.
-When this ratio touches its long-term trendline during a VIX spike it has historically coincided with major Bitcoin lows.
+When this ratio touches its long-term lower trendline during a VIX spike, it has historically coincided with every major fear-driven Bitcoin bottom since 2020.
+Five instances across five different macro environments have all held the same trendline.

-Why does Bitcoin bottom when the VIX spikes?
 When the VIX spikes, institutional investors sell risk assets broadly including Bitcoin.
 That forced selling eventually exhausts itself.
-The extreme VIX reading is itself mean-reverting.
+The extreme VIX reading is itself mean-reverting — fear of that magnitude does not persist indefinitely.
 When macro fear peaks and normalises, the selling pressure that drove Bitcoin lower subsides and recovery conditions emerge.
+Bitcoin's increasing correlation with equities makes the VIX a meaningful timing lens.

-Has the BTC/VIX trendline held every time?
 It has held at five major instances: the COVID crash in March 2020, the SVB banking crisis in March 2023, the yen carry trade unwind in August 2024, the Liberation Day tariff selloff in April 2025, and the Iran conflict fear in February and March 2026.
 Five instances across five very different macro environments.
+It is not a guarantee, but the track record across six years is consistent.

-Where can I track the BTC/VIX ratio?
-On TradingView enter BTC/VIX as a symbol.
-Switch to a logarithmic scale, zoom out to see the full history, and draw a trendline connecting the major fear-event lows.
+On TradingView, enter BTC/VIX as a symbol.
+Switch to a logarithmic scale, zoom out to see the full history from 2015, and draw a trendline connecting the major fear-event lows.
 You can also calculate it manually by dividing the current Bitcoin price by the current VIX reading.
+The conditions that bring it to the trendline — a VIX spike above 40 — are obvious in real time.

-Does the BTC/VIX signal work in all market conditions?
-No. It is most reliable when Bitcoin is trading as a correlated risk asset alongside equities.
+No. The signal is most reliable when Bitcoin is trading as a correlated risk asset alongside equities, which has been the case consistently through 2025 and 2026.
 It is less meaningful when Bitcoin is decoupling from equity markets.
-It should always be used alongside other indicators rather than as a standalone trigger.
+It should always be used alongside other indicators: MVRV below 1, SOPR recovering from below 1, and exchange outflows increasing are the most relevant confirming signals.

-We track the BTC/VIX relationship alongside MVRV, SOPR, exchange flows, and our KAIROS cycle timing framework in the weekly member analysis.
+We track the BTC/VIX relationship alongside MVRV, SOPR, exchange flows, and the KAIROS cycle timing framework in the weekly member analysis.
 When macro fear spikes and conditions align again, members see the full setup as it develops.
-Explore membership here.